 Similar to the Catacombs, also the sanctuaries devoted to the Persian god Mithra are several in Rome so even though placed in several locations, I think it’s less confusing to gather them under the same roof.

 Apart from the one mentioned above located below San Clemente Basilica, most Mithra temples are underground and often open to the public only after previous booking and request to the Council (060608) or to a certified guide.
 Those that are worth a visit are the ones of the Baths of Caracalla, the Circus Maximus and underneath Palazzo Barberini.

 Pyramid of Caestius

 Not far from the Colosseum, the Circus Maximus was a huge oval-shaped racecourse for chariots.
-Today is mainly used as a park, for relaxing, for running and also for public events such as concerts, New Year’s celebrations and for festivals and activities the council organizes on the occasion of Rome’s birthday on April 21st.
+Today is mainly used as a park, for relaxing, and running, and also for public events such as concerts, New Year’s celebrations, and for festivals and activities the council organizes on the occasion of Rome’s birthday on April 21st.

-Since in the actual site there is no illustrative panel, a nice way to enjoy your visit and see how it looked like back in its heyday is to join the recent Circo Massimo Experience sponsored by Rome Council, a tour of the place with the aid of Zeiss VR devices for multimedia reconstruction.
-Click here for more info on timing, prices and how to book.
+Since on the actual site there is no illustrative panel, a nice way to enjoy your visit and see how it looked like back in its heyday is to join the recent Circo Massimo Experience sponsored by Rome Council, a tour of the place with the aid of Zeiss VR devices for multimedia reconstruction.
+Click here for more info on timing, prices, and how to book.

 Nearby, you can visit the Baths of Caracalla and, if you happen on the weekend, you can visit one of the best food markets in Rome, Mercato Campagna Amica al Circo Massimo (Via di S. Teodoro 74).